jebr/linux-scripts/syslog/README.md

 # Syslog script

-A script to view a certain of rows from the Syslog (`/var/log/syslog`)
+A script to view a certain amount of rows from the Syslog (`/var/log/syslog`)

 # Preview